Grilled Vegetables

 • Asparagus: I always trim and grill asparagus because its natural earthiness becomes even more pronounced with a bit of char.

-• Red Onion: Sliced into rings, red onions caramelize on the grill, adding a sweet flavor that pairs really well with the other veggies.
+• Red Onion: Sliced into rings, red onions caramelize on the grill.

 • Mushrooms: Halved lengthwise, mushrooms are perfect for grilling as they also absorb the marinade and get a nice sear, adding a meaty texture to the mix.